 A virtual office might not be enough if:

-- You require a daily staffed premises
+- You require a daily staffed premises for regulatory or licensing reasons

-- A regulator mandates a trading location
+- A specific regulator mandates a physical trading location (certain FCA-regulated activities, for example)

-- You host in-person client operations
+- You need to host in-person client operations regularly

 Legal checklist